Michael A. Taylor Player Props: Twins vs. Tigers

 Michael A. Taylor At The Plate

-- Taylor is batting .223 with eight doubles, 10 home runs and nine walks.
+- Taylor is batting .218 with nine doubles, 10 home runs and nine walks.

-- In 54.1% of his games this season (33 of 61), Taylor has picked up at least one hit, and in seven of those games (11.5%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.